furkan/korsan-jaime-bot/README.md

 ## Running the bot

-From the console: `python3 kjbot.py`
+From the console: `python3 main.py`

+As a docker compose service: `docker compose up -d`